manasiumn37/CNNergy/README.md

-# CNNErgy: An Analytical CNN Energy Model
+# CNNergy: An Analytical CNN Energy Model

 If you use any part of this project please cite: